7 Facts from our DNA Land Review

 DNA Land was founded in 2015 by a group of researchers from the New York Genome Center and Columbia University.
-In October 2019, the company shut down as an academic institution website and relaunched as a for-profit company.
+However, in October 2019, the company shut down as an academic institution website and relaunched as a for-profit company.

 The team still comprises its founding members: Dr. Yaniv Erlich, Dina Zielinski, and Assaf Gordon.
 Due to the strict human-subject regulations, it deleted all datasets that were collected until September 30th, 2019.

 DNA Land partnered with the National Breast Cancer Coalition (NBCC) in 2017 to better understand the genetic risk for breast cancer.
 In addition, Elrich is working with data from DNA Land and the website Geni.com to build the world’s largest family tree.

 The DNA Land Service

 What is DNA Land?
 Volunteers must create an account with a DNA Land login and sign a 1500-word consent form.
 The site fully discloses the risks and benefits of sharing genetic data without legal jargon.

 The website collects email addresses, genomic data, basic demographic information about the participant and immediate family, and traits.
 It also stores phenotypes by providing questionnaires addressing physical and health traits.
 Each questionnaire pertains to a single trait, and users may choose which questionnaires to complete.

 The company offers free services as incentives to users who upload raw data.
 These include (i) an ancestry composition report, (ii) a relative finder, and (iii) prediction of interesting physical and wellness traits.
 It also imputes genetic information, allowing users to find genetic variations that were not part of the original file.

 The company also promised to add more unique features to its website.

 Review of DNA Land Reporting

 You start with uploading data to the website.
 When you upload your raw DNA file, the site provides reports on ancestry, relatives, traits and imputation.

 Review of DNA Land ancestry report